-- very low income is defined as 50 percent of the median family income for the area, subject to specified adjustments for areas with unusually high or low incomes; - low-income is defined as 80 percent of the median family income for the area, subject to adjustments for areas with unusually high or low incomes or housing costs; - 30 percent of the area median income is defined as an income targeting standard in the 1998 Act Amendments to the Housing Act of 1937; to avoid inconsistencies with other income limits, it is defined as 60 percent of the four-person family very low-income limit, adjusted for family size, but not allowed to fall below the state Supplemental Security Income (SSI) benefit level for one-person households; - where the area MFI is less than the state non-metropolitan median family income, income limits are based on the state non-metropolitan median; and - income limits are adjusted for family size so that larger families have higher income limits.
+- very low-income is defined as 50 percent of the median family income for the area, subject to specified adjustments for areas with unusually high or low incomes relative to housing costs;

+- low-income is defined as 80 percent of the median family income for the area, subject to adjustments for areas with unusually high or low incomes or housing costs; - 30 percent of the area median income is defined as an income targeting standard in the 1998 Act Amendments to the Housing Act of 1937; to avoid inconsistencies with other income limits, it is defined as 60 percent of the four-person family very low-income limit, adjusted for family size, but not allowed to fall below the state Supplemental Security Income (SSI) benefit level for one-person households; - where the area median family income (MFI) is less than the state non-metropolitan median family income, income limits are based on the state non-metropolitan median; and - income limits are adjusted for family size so that larger families have higher income limits.

-Very Low Income Limits:
+Very Low-Income Limits:

-Very low income limits are calculated using a set of formula relationships.
-The first step in calculating very low income limits is to determine what they would be if the four-person limit is based on 50 percent of the estimated area median income.
+Very low-income limits are calculated using a set of formula relationships.
+The first step in calculating very low-income limits is to determine what they would be if the four-person limit is based on 50 percent of the estimated area median income.
 Adjustments are then made if this number is outside formula constraints.

-More specifically, the very low income limit for a four-person family is calculated as follows:
+More specifically, the very low-income limit for a four-person family is calculated as follows:

-- (1) 50 percent of the area MFI is calculated and tentatively set as the four-person family income limit; - a minimum four-person income limit is established at the amount required to afford a two-bedroom unit renting at 85 percent of the Fair Market Rent (FMR) if 35 percent of income is used for rent (this adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median income);

-- (3) a maximum four-person income limit is calculated as the greater of 80 percent of the U.S. MFI or the income needed to afford a two-bedroom unit renting at 100 percent of the FMR if 30 percent of income is used for rent (this adjusts income limits downward for areas with unusually high incomes and relatively moderate rental housing costs); - in areas where OMB metropolitan area definitions have changed, income limits are not allowed to fall below the previous year's income limits for the largest old FMR area component of the new FMR/income limit area, which is done to minimize program disruptions; and, - (5) in no instance are income limits less than if based on the state non-metropolitan median family income level (even if the step 2 calculation produces a lower amount).
+- (1) 50 percent of the area MFI is calculated and tentatively set as the four-person family income limit; - a minimum four-person income limit is established at the amount required to afford a twobedroom unit renting at 85 percent of the Fair Market Rent (FMR) if 35 percent of income is used for rent (this adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median income); - a maximum four-person income limit is calculated as the greater of 80 percent of the U.S. MFI or the income needed to afford a two-bedroom unit renting at 100 percent of the FMR if 30 percent of income is used for rent (this adjusts income limits downward for areas with unusually high incomes and relatively moderate rental housing costs); - in no instance are income limits less than if based on the state non-metropolitan median family income level (even if the step 2 calculation produces a lower amount); - (5) any four-person income limit that has declined by more than 5 percent is raised to 5 percent below last year's income limit and any income limit that has increased more than 5 percent is lowered to 5 percent of last year's income limit, the remainder of this decrease/increase to be implemented next year if the underlying data warrant.
+In any year that twice the national change in median family incomes is greater than 5 percent, limits will be allowed to increase up to that level if so warranted by the local data.